 2. Research the reputation of lenders

-In 2017, the Consumer Financial Protection Bureau received 4,160 consumer complaints related to installment loans.
-Some of those consumers reported being told conflicting information about documents and other application requirements.
-Meanwhile, other consumers complained about being hit with interest charges or fees that they hadn’t expected.
+Every year, the Consumer Financial Protection Bureau receives consumer complaints related to installment loans.
+Some of those consumers report being told conflicting information about documents and other application requirements.
+Meanwhile, other consumers complain about being hit with interest charges or fees that they hadn’t expected.

-To help avoid being surprised by fees or terms, do some digging.
+Do some digging to help avoid being surprised by fees or terms, especially when looking to deal with online personal loan lenders.
 With a little research online, you can find reviews from the Better Business Bureau and other sources that might help you consider which lenders you want to do business with.

 3. Check your credit scores